-There are lots of funeral homes in Metairie, LA and the rest of the USA, but where did they come from?
+There are lots of funeral homes in New Orleans, LA , and the rest of the USA, but where did they come from?
 Most people are unaware of America’s rich funeral home history, but it’s actually quite fascinating.
 It starts in a very interesting place.
-Almost everyone stayed close to home before the mid 1800s, so when they died their bodies could be displayed in the family parlor until it was time for burial.
+Almost everyone stayed close to home before the mid-1800s, so when they died their bodies could be displayed in the family parlor until it was time for burial.

 Due to his nearly nationwide popularity, heads of state decided to bring his body on a national funeral procession.

 Since this trip took several weeks, his body had to be embalmed to slow decomposition.
 After seeing President Lincoln be embalmed, people all across the USA decided embalming was a good idea.
 With embalming popularity growing, people were allowed to expand their funeral traditions outside the home.
 Bodies were more easily transported and displayed, so funerals could be held later after death allowing for more people to attend.
 Since more people attended, it was easier to host the service in a neutral place.